The Production of Cloned Mammals (Edexcel IGCSE Biology): Revision Note

 Adult cell cloning is achieved in the following way:

-The nucleus is removed from an unfertilised egg cell
+The nucleus is removed from an unfertilised egg cell, producing an enucleated egg cell

-The nucleus from an adult body cell, such as a skin cell, is inserted into the egg cell
+The diploid nucleus from a mature adult body cell, such as a skin cell, is inserted into the enucleated egg cell

-A very small electric shock stimulates the egg cell to divide (by mitosis) to form an embryo
+A very small electric shock stimulates the cell to divide (by mitosis) to form an embryo

 These embryo cells contain the same genetic information as the adult skin cell

-When the embryo has developed into a ball of cells, it is inserted into the womb of an adult female (known as the surrogate mother) to continue its development until birth
+When the embryo has developed into a ball of cells, it is inserted into the uterus of an adult female (known as the surrogate mother) to continue its development until birth

 This process was used to create the first clone (exact genetic copy) of a mammal in 1996